jeffreysbrother/generator-tcg/README.md

 # This is a work in progress!

-come back later...

-Still need:
+A command line utility for The Control Group split testing team.
+An existing directory (the default variation) is cloned and renamed with the desired prefix and suffix.

+This tool assumes that the user will navigate to the *funnel/source/sections/<section>* directory before running any commands.

+### Existing Features:

+* rename `.jsrc` files to `.js`
+* prevent hidden files from being copied and renamed
+* cloning is prevented when subdirectory already exists

+### Future Features:

-* check if namespaced dir already exists, check which subfolders already exist and create the appropriate one (numerically speaking)
+* create the appropriate subdirectory (numerically speaking) dynamically.
-* rename .jsrc to .js?
-But sometimes both files exist!
+* What if both .jsrc AND .js files exist?
   * if .jsrc and .js exist OR if only .js exists, do nothing.
   * if only .jsrc exists, convert to .js.
   * if neither exist, print a message: "No JSRC or JS files exist!"
-* find a way to convert .jsrc file contents to ES6!
-  * maybe there's an existing npm package for this
-* probably want to assume that all commands will be run from the funnel/ directory
 * convert to ES6 syntax?
   * possibly with [this plugin](https://www.npmjs.com/package/js-beautify)
+* modify so commands can be executed from the *funnel* directory.